fermyon/developer/content/spin/writing-apps.md

 ```

 ## Next Steps
-- Discover how Spin application authors [design](designing-spin-apps) and organise their applications
+- Discover how Spin application authors [design and organise applications](designing-spin-apps)
 - Learn about how to [build your Spin application code](build)
 - Try [running your application locally](running-apps)
 - Learn about how to [configure your application at runtime](dynamic-configuration)